We are often asked about favorite recipes that we serve here at our New Mexico bed and breakfast,

 4 cups fresh or frozen (thawed) green chili

 2 cups chicken stock

 salt to taste (no pepper)

 1 can pinto beans (optional)

 Cut pork and potatoes into 1 inch dice.
-Dredge pork in flour.
-Brown in batches in canola oil.
-Set aside
+Dredge pork in flour (optional this slightly thickens the sauce).

 Add chicken stock, water, and tomatoes if using.
 Add green chili and garlic.